Hankyū Minoo Line

-The Hankyū Minoh Line (阪急箕面線 Mino-o sen) is a Japanese railway line operated by Hankyu Railway which connects Ishibashi Station in Ikeda and Minoh.
-Its main function is to provide access to Osaka, but this requires a transfer except during commute hours.
+The Hankyū Minoo Line (阪急箕面線 Mino-o sen) is a Japanese railway line operated by Hankyu Railway which connects Ishibashi-Handaimae Station in Ikeda and Minoh, with connecting service to Osaka.

 History

 The Minoo Arima Electric Railway Co. opened the entire line in 1910 as 1435mm gauge dual track, electrified at 600 VDC.

 In 1969 the voltage was raised to 1500 VDC.

+Through trains to the Takarazuka main line to Osaka were reduced in 2019, then discontinued in 2022.

+Services

+All services on the Minoo Line are Local trains, stopping at every station.

+As of March 2025, services operate approximately every 10 minutes from 06:00 to 21:30, with early morning and late night services operating every 12-20 minutes.
+Running time is 6-7 minutes in both directions.

+During daytime hours (09:00-17:00 on weekdays and 09:30-19:00 on weekends and holidays), clock-face scheduling is in use with services departing both ends of the line at 0/10/20/30/40/50 minutes past the hour.